 We had planned to go to the opera tonight months ago and bought tickets online as soon as they were available.
 The opera was the Barber of Seville although it didn’t really matter since we just really wanted to experience seeing a performance in this magnificent venue.
 HAL offered a tour for the same performance, but again you pay a premium for the convenience and it is really quite simple to buy tickets on your own.

 One of the downsides of UBER is that they can’t go certain places like taxis.
-The Sydney Opera House (SOH) only allows busses and taxis to drive right up to the venue so we had to walk about ½ mile from where we were dropped off to the SOH entrance.
+The Sydney Opera House (SOH) only allows busses and taxis to drive right up to the venue so we had to walk a couple hundred yards from where we were dropped off to the SOH entrance.
 Since the weather was gorgeous and the sun shining at 6:30 PM when we arrived, we rather enjoyed the short walk and were able to enjoy some magnificent views.

 Picking up our tickets was fast and easy and we were soon waiting outside the Joan Sutherland Theatre.
 The theatre waiting area opens to a balcony offering stunning views of Sydney and we didn’t mind waiting for the show to start at 7:30.
 The SOH also has free WiFi which was pretty fast considering the number of people using it at the time.